Leyki/Fake-client-projectiles-blocker/README.md

 ### Fake client projectiles blocker

+Rewritten by [Kasea](https://github.com/Kaseaa) to work with multiple projectiles skills since it wasen't working before, please redownload if you have an old release!

 This module will basically stop the client from sending unused client projectiles packets sent in reaction to others players projectiles being received to avoid consuming completely unnecesary net bandwidth.

 #### Requirements